Carolzhangzz/frontendiffusion/README.md

  `npm install`

-2. If you encounter errors like "Cannot find module '@xxxxx'", install the specific module:
+2. If you encounter errors like "Cannot find module '@module_name'", install the specific module:

 For example :